atc07d/EsportsForum/README.md

 # WebProgramming
-For ODU course.
+For ODU course in web development.
 Spring 2015